Wood rot & trim repair in The Woodlands, TX — free written estimate.

 Look for: visible cracks or dark stains in trim, fascia, or siding (especially at the bottom of trim where water collects); peeling or bubbling paint in localized areas (paint can't adhere to wet wood); soft spots when you press with a screwdriver — sound wood resists, rotted wood gives way easily; visible mushrooms or fungal growth on wood surfaces.
 If you see any of these, schedule an assessment — early repair is much cheaper than late.

-Three main causes: (1) High humidity — wood absorbs moisture from air, especially on north-facing walls that don't get sun-dried.
-(2) Sprinkler over-spray — irrigation systems hitting the house side instead of grass.
-(3) Failed flashing or caulk — small gaps at trim joints, window/door edges, or roofline let water in.
+It almost always comes down to water finding its way into the wood and staying there.
+The main culprits we see: (1) Houston humidity — wood absorbs moisture from the air, especially on shaded, north-facing walls that don't get sun-dried.
+(2) Failed flashing or caulk — small gaps at trim joints, window and door edges, or the roofline let rain in.
+(3) Missed maintenance — paint and sealant break down over years and stop protecting the wood.
+On ground-level walls, sprinkler over-spray can add to the problem too.
 We identify the cause during assessment so the repair lasts.

 Yes — we color-match using either your existing paint code (if you have it) or by taking a chip to a paint store for spectrometer match.
 Match accuracy is 95–98%; small differences may be visible up close due to UV-fading on existing paint, but blends well at normal viewing distance.